Marta Nowicka

-Marta Nowicka is a Polish-British interior architect, property developer, and academic, known for her award-winning designs in adaptive re-use architecture.
+Marta Nowicka is a Polish-British interior architect, property developer, and academic, known for her designs in adaptive re-use architecture.
 Her work encompasses many projects, including residential and commercial spaces that focus on building re-use and site-specific designs.
 She is a recipient of the Architects' Journal (AJ) Retrofit Award.

 Early life and education

 Marta Nowicka was born to a first-generation immigrant Polish family in 1964 in Westminster, London.
 Her father, Leszek Nowicki, was a Royal Institute of British Architects (RIBA) member.
 He was one of the Ronald Ward & Partners design team architects for London's Millbank complex.
 Her mother, Elizabeth Nowicka née Modelska, was a fashion designer and owned Lizzy Boutique on Old Brompton Road in the 60s and 70s.

 Nowicka interned at her father's firm before attending an art foundation course and then an interior architecture degree under Fred Scott, Alan Phillips and Ben Kelly at Kingston University.
 The course was integral in her developing a passion for converting existing buildings to new uses.